Geoffrey Robertson QC has defended Salman Rushdie, he’s represented Julian Assange, and now he’s pushing for an Australian Bill of Rights.

 It was exciting, at age 24, to be parachuted into a leading Old Bailey case and then an important appeal.
 It was a battle, ultimately successful, for artistic freedom against corrupt police and a repressive establishment.

 We were on the right side of history, although we could not know that at the time – it would have been a comfort, because we were up against powerful forces.

 The Oz case established the right of writers and artists to shock – to wield Kafka’s ice-pick against complacency.
-Of course, it’s first beneficiary was Rupert Murdoch, emboldened to put nude women on page 3 of The Sun.
+Of course, it’s the first beneficiary was Rupert Murdoch, emboldened to put nude women on page three of The Sun.
 But there were worthier results.

 In 2006, you successfully defended the Wall Street Journal in the defamation case Jameel v Wall Street Journal Europe.
 The House of Lords ruled the publication had the right to publish an article as it was in the public interest to do so.